civet-software/CIVET-Django/djcivet_site/docs/intro.rst

 ****************************

-This is the documentation for the beta version of the Civet\  [#f1]_—Contentious Incident Variable Entry Template—customizable data entry system.
-Civet is being developed by the NSF-sponsored project titled “A Method for Leveraging Public Information Sources for Social Science Research” which is creating tools to improve the efficiency of data generation in the social sciences.
-The project has an initial focus on coding event data in the domain of contentious politics, but we expect that these tools will be relevant in a number of data-generation domains.
+This is the documentation for
+CIVET\  [#f1]_—Contentious Incident Variable Entry Template—customizable
+data entry system.
+CIVET was developed by the NSF-sponsored project titled “A Method for Leveraging Public Information Sources for Social Science Research” which is creating tools to improve the efficiency of data generation in the social sciences.
+The project had an initial focus on coding event data in the domain of contentious politics, but we expect that these tools will be relevant in a number of data-generation domains.

-The core objective of Civet is to provide a reasonably simple—yes, simple—set of commands that will allow a user to set up a web-based coding environment without the need to master the likes of HTML, CSS and Javascript.
+The core objective of CIVET is to provide a reasonably simple—yes, simple—set of commands that will allow a user to set up a web-based coding environment without the need to master the likes of HTML, CSS and Javascript.
 As currently implemented, the system is a rather ugly prototype; it will also be evolving as we add additional elements.
 Nonetheless, the system should now be useable for coding.

-Civet is implemented in the widely-used and well documented Python-based Django system [#f2]_ which is widely available on various cloud platforms: a rather extended list of “Django-friendly” hosting services can be found at
+CIVET is implemented in the widely-used and well documented Python-based Django system [#f2]_ which is widely available on various cloud platforms: a rather extended list of “Django-friendly” hosting services can be found at

     https://code.djangoproject.com/wiki/DjangoFriendlyWebHosts

-The complete Civet code is licensed as open source under the MIT license and provided on GitHub at https://github.com/civet-software .
+The complete CIVET code is licensed as open source under the MIT license and provided on GitHub at https://github.com/civet-software .

-Civet currently has two modes:
+CIVET currently has two modes:

 **Coding form template:**
     This is a template-based for setting up a web-based coding form